Setting up Klaviyo¶

 If the test email does not arrive, the most common reasons are:

-- Smart sending blocking the email
+- Smart Sending is blocking the email because the recipient was emailed recently

 No further Klaviyo configuration is required for day-to-day use.

-Using Trigger Filters in Klaviyo for Agent-Level Analytics¶
+Using Trigger Filters in Klaviyo for Agent-Level Analytics

 Replenishment Reminder